Buying Property in NZ: A Step By Step Guide

 If you’re buying your first home, it’s essential you check out the help schemes that exist to get Kiwis onto the property ladder.

 - Using your KiwiSaver: you may be able to withdraw some of your funds and put the money towards your deposit.

 - First Home Loans: some banks and lenders offer First Home Loans, which reduce the required deposit from 20% to 5%.

 What is home loan pre-approval?

-Getting pre-approved means you know exactly how much you can borrow for a home loan.
-They’re conditional on a number of factors – usually a registered valuation of the property you’re looking at, as well as a copy of the signed sale and purchase agreement once your offer has been accepted.
+Getting pre-approved means you know how much you can borrow for a home loan.
+This is conditional on a number of factors – usually, a registered valuation of the property you’re looking at, as well as a copy of the signed Sale and Purchase agreement once your offer has been accepted.